idevforweb/twitter-clone/README.md

 - UserSchema.js > require mongoose
 - ( See UserSchema.js for code )

+# Add UserSchema in registerRoute.js

+- registerRoutes.js > Require UserSchema for use

 # todo

 - learn about body parser for node.js